A month on, Assam mourns Zubeen death as family, fans await answers on his final moments | Entertainment

 A 10-member Special Investigation Team (SIT) of state police's CID is probing his death, with seven persons being arrested so far.

-Singapore Police are also conducting its investigation, with SIT officers from Assam set to visit the Southeast Asian nation as part of its own probe.
+Singapore Police is also conducting its investigation, with SIT officers from Assam set to visit the Southeast Asian nation as part of its own probe.

 Vedic rituals related to the occasion were organised by the family at his studio, with Garg's father, wife, sister and others joining it.